gllmAR/thereminIR/README.md

 	* Basic example to get raw data over serial bus
 * Arduino / Native Midi :
 	* Example using native MIDI over USB with Arcore
-* Max : patch to see the data from the sensors
+* Max : patch to see the data from the sensors (tested with max 7)
-* Pd : patch to hear the data from sensors
+* Pd : patch to hear the data from sensors  (work with PD vanilla v 0.47)
 * schematic : fritzing schematic

 #### References